 The University of New Haven complies with The Family Educational Rights and Privacy Act of 1974 (FERPA).
 This act affords students certain rights with respect to their educational records.
 All academic records of are stored in the Office of the Registrar.
 Financial Aid records are stored in the Office of Financial Aid.
-Students who may wish to review their records must request to do so in writing; an email may not be used for this request.
+Students who may wish to review their records must request to do so in writing.
 The student’s current contact information must be provided in the written request.

 A student’s permanent academic record includes official grades and transcripts.
 Other academic records include, but are not limited to: admission application, transcripts from high schools or other institutions, exam scores, supporting documentation, and correspondence from other offices.
 Relevant documents are scanned to the student’s record in Banner and destroyed when they no longer have immediate administrative use.

 Notification of Family Educational Rights and Privacy Act (FERPA)